-Additionally, soft-skills and interpersonal ability to communicate and negotiate should be developed and/or udents -ideally in collaboration with a similar cohort om Baruch College- will be assigned to specific business oblems of collaborating firms and conduct consulting sks that include application of knowledge acquired in evious courses especially in the BAC track of the Ms &F or comparable majors. nrough presenting the results of the consulting work in ont of clients, lecturers, and fellow students mmunication skills are enhanced.
+Students -ideally in collaboration with a similar cohort from Baruch College- will be assigned to specific business problems of firms and conduct consulting tasks that include application of knowledge acquired in previous courses especially in the BAC track of the Ms A&F or comparable majors.
+Through presenting the results of the consulting work in front of clients, lecturers, and fellow students communication skills are enhanced.

-Lecturer Michael Nippa

-Office E 305

-michael.nippa@unibz.it, +39 0471 013181

-www.unibz.it/en/economics/people/StaffDetails.html?

-Personid=35249&hstf=35249

-Scientific sector of the lecturer SECS-P/08

-Teaching language German

-Office hours 9 - aligned to needs of the course; consultations are

-always possible based on a decent e-mail request

-Lecturing assistant Not foreseen

-Teaching assistant Not foreseen

-Office hours of assistant Not foreseen

-List of topics covered Role and functions of management consultants

-Methods, instruments, and tools of management

-consulting

-Communication with clients

-Reporting and presenting results

-Teaching format Some basic introductory sessions, frequent feedback and

-(re)directing sessions, final presentation preferably in

-front of clients

-Roundtable discussions and self-reflection.

-I

-Learning outcomes Knowledge and understanding:

-g Knowledge of key aspects of management consulting

-and methodological approaches

-Applying knowledge and understanding:

-Applying this knowledge through interpreting the task,

-setting up a project, collaborate with team members and

-the client, to presenting results

-Making judgments:

-Ability to comprehend the clients' needs and restrictions,

-to choose appropriate methods and presentation tools.

-Communication skills:

-Learn and practice to communicate effectively with

-client, team members, and supporting lecturing staff.

-Learning skills:

-The need to gather and interpret data from different

-sources to solve or at least illustrate management

-problems advances learning skills.
+Lecturer Michael Nippa Office E 305 michael.nippa@unibz.it, +39 0471 013181 www.unibz.it/en/economics/people/StaffDetails.html?
+Personid=35249&hstf=35249 Scientific sector of the lecturer SECS-P/08 Teaching language German, depending on collaborating firms English and Italian will be useful, too.
+Office hours 18 - aligned to needs of the course; consultations are always possible based on a decent e-mail request Lecturing assistant Not foreseen Teaching assistant Not foreseen Office hours of assistant Not foreseen List of topics covered Role and functions of management consultants Methods, instruments, and tools of management consulting Communication with clients Reporting and presenting results Teaching format Some basic introductory sessions, frequent feedback and (re)directing sessions, final presentation preferably in front of clients Roundtable discussions and self-reflection.

+Learning outcomes Knowledge and understanding: 3 Knowledge of key aspects of management consulting and methodological approaches Applying knowledge and understanding: Applying this knowledge through interpreting the task, setting up a project, collaborate with team members and the client, to presenting results Making judgments: Ability to comprehend the clients' needs and restrictions, to choose appropriate methods and presentation tools.
+Communication skills: Learn and practice to communicate effectively with client, team members, and supporting lecturing staff.
+Learning skills: The need to gather and interpret data from different sources to solve or at least illustrate management problems advances learning skills.